 The Program Memory is the location where the user code or program is stored.
 The device is supplied with One-Time Programmable, OTP memory where users can program their application code into the device.
-By using the appropriate programming tools, the OTP device offers users the flexibility to freely develop their applications which may be useful during debug or for products requiring frequent upgrades or program changes.

 Structure

 The Program Memory has a capacity of (2K-16)×16 bits.
 Note that the subtractive 16×16 bits space is reserved and cannot be used.
 The Program Memory is addressed by the Program Counter and also contains data, table information and interrupt entries.
 Table data, which can be set in any location within the Program Memory, is addressed by a separate table pointer register.